 - Quick recovery and quick results

-What are the risks of having ESWT?
+What are the Risks of Extracorporeal Shockwave Therapy?

 - Numbness in the area